The cheapest house insurance – is the cover really as good as the price?

 This is an essential factor, particularly at claim time.
 This means getting the rebuild, or Sum Insured, value of your home right for your circumstances.

-If you need help deciding on the rebuild value of your home, try using our free Cordell Online Calculator.
-This tool goes through a number of sections relating to the rebuild of a typical New Zealand home and will give you an estimated guide as to how much it will cost to rebuild your own home.
+If you need help deciding on the rebuild value of your home, try using the free Cordell Online Calculator.
+This takes you through a number of different sections relating to the rebuild of a typical New Zealand home.
+After answering questions about your home, it will give you an estimated guide as to how much it will cost to rebuild.
 Alternatively, if your home isn’t considered typical, or is an architecturally designed home, then your most reliable source of advice would be a building expert.

 An excess is the amount you need to contribute to make a claim.
 There are different excess options available; depending on what you think is manageable for your budget should you need to make a claim.
 Generally, the larger the excess the smaller premium.